2040 Avenue of the Stars Century City (Los Angeles), CA 90067 |

 with the two being advertised as ABC City Theatre One and ABC City

 Architect: Henry George Greene.
-He also did the Northpoint Theatre in San Francisco.
+He also had done the Northpoint Theatre in San Francisco, another ABC project.

 Seating: Initially as a twin it had 1,424 in the big house and 800 in the little one.